 Photography for website product promotion.
 General and product photography conducted as part of web designer contracts.

 Photographer and website developer for the University of Kentucky’s Capital Projects Management division.
-Responsibilities included documentation of the development of all major campus construction projects, and photography and website development of the reconstruction of the fire-damaged 1889 Administration Building.
+Responsibilities included documentation of the progress of all major campus construction projects, and photography and website development for the reconstruction of the fire-damaged 1889 Administration Building.

 Technology Director for the Historic Preservation Program in the College of Design, and Assistant Director of the Center for Historic Architecture and Preservation (CHAP) at the University of Kentucky.
-Photographic responsibilities were major conservation assessment projects, surveys of historic resources, and teaching photography at the graduate level.
+Photographic responsibilities were major conservation assessment projects, surveys of historic resources, and teaching documentation photography at the graduate level.

 Project-based photography for numerous non-profit agencies, community development, and historic preservation activities.
 Notable clients included the Cities of Knoxville and Pigeon Forge, East Tennessee Preservation Alliance, the Clayton Performing Arts Center, and the Knoxville Boomsday Festival.

-Launched PapaTango.Photography, fine art and freelance photographic studio located in the Finger Lakes Region of Central New York State.
+Launched PapaTango.Photography, a fine art and freelance photographic studio located in the Finger Lakes Region of Central New York State.